Connect with us

 But it’s a question she’s been asking more often recently, since she co-founded Reading at the Park with her husband and other community members.
 On Saturday, they hosted their sixth event at Sterling-Anderson Park in Cleveland, giving away books, diapers, and pizza to the families in attendance.

 When she lived in Chattanooga, Corrine Hegwood noticed that children she worked with in low-income areas always gravitated towards books as a reward rather than toys.
-She started taking trunks full of books to her students and their friends, and Reading at the Park grew out of that and the need she saw in Mississippi.
+She started taking trunks full of books to her students and their friends, and Reading at the Park grew out of that project and the need she saw in Mississippi.

 In Mississippi, 32% of children tested kindergarten ready when they started school.
 According to the Department of Education, research shows that if a child tests as kindergarten ready when they start school, they will be proficient in reading by the end of third grade.

-Research has also demonstrated that children living in higher poverty households are less likely to have access to age-appropriate books or have a member read to them, which has been shown to lead to improved school performance.
+Research has also demonstrated that children living in higher poverty households are less likely to have access to age-appropriate books or have a family member read to them, which has been shown to lead to improved school performance.

 “What I’m finding is that (children who struggle to read) are the ones sitting in the principal’s office, because they are communicating in a different way,” Corrine Hegwood said.